Nuno-Jesus/Make-A-Make/README.md

 endif
 </pre>

-Takes the name of a variable (not its value), altough it can receive a variable that expands to the name of another variable.
+Takes the name of a variable (not its value), although it can receive a variable that expands to the name of another variable.
 If `VARIABLE-NAME` has an empty value, the conditional evaluates to true.
 Undefined variables have an empty value by default.

 For example: